yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-19-Neutron-Interactions-and-Cross-sections.md

 title: Neutron Interactions and Cross-Sections
 description: Explore the concepts of microscopic and macroscopic cross-sections and types of neutron interactions with nuclei, examining actual cross-section data from the Korea Atomic Energy Research Institute to understand neutron scattering and absorption behavior across energy regions.
 categories: [Nuclear Engineering, Basis]
-tags: [Nuclear Physics, Interaction of Radiation with Matter]
+tags: [Nuclear Physics, Interaction of Radiation with Matter, Nuclear Reaction]
 math: true
 mermaid: true
 image: /assets/img/atoms.webp